cyrilondon/quantum-mechanics-java/teleportation/README.md

 The second qubit (q[1] in the same diagram) belongs to Alice as well.

-The first thing to do is to share an entangled state between Alice and Bob by applying a `Hadamard` gate on Alice's q[1] qubit and then performing a `Controlled-Not` gate on Bob's q[2] qubit.
+The first state to implement is to share an entangled state between Alice and Bob by applying a `Hadamard` gate on Alice's q[1] qubit and then performing a `Controlled-Not` gate on Bob's q[2] qubit.

 <img src="src/main/resources/teleportation11.png"/>